MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 ## Goals

-Propose an extension to the Notifications API to allow more customization for VoIP web apps.
+Propose an extension to the Notifications API to allow more customization for VoIP Progressive Web Apps (PWAs).

 ## Non-Goals